 Area of Emphasis

 Are you looking to develop your skills in a specific area of education?
-Then, you may be interested in adding an endorsement or other training like our National Board Certification preparation with our MEd program!Learn More
+Then, you may be interested in adding an endorsement or other training like our National Board Certification preparation with our Master of Education in Leadership, Teaching, and Learning program!Learn More

-Midland’s Master of Education program offers education students the resources and skills they need to provide support to students of all achievement levels.
+Midland’s Master of Education in Leadership, Teaching, and Learning program offers education students the resources and skills they need to provide support to students of all achievement levels.
 Learning from experienced faculty is just one way that our learning environment benefits our students!Learn More

 - Creating A Positive Learning EnvironmentMidland University’s Teacher Career Ladder program focuses on training future teachers to create a positive learning environment in their classrooms.
 We accomplish this through purposeful course work, authentic practice, and reflection on how our students […] Read More